stevemaina00/Wanjiku-farm/README.md

 A website that informs the owner of the farm about daily records in the farm and keeps track on the progress of the farm income.

+A user is able to input data of the products.
+The data is sent ot the owner.

 Description Installation Requirement Technology Used Reference Licence Authors Info Description Installation